whiskeyZZ/Fancy-Fractal/README.md

 # Fancy-Fractal
-Make fractal art with turtle.
-Change the settings for unique shapes and save your favorite pictures as PNG.
+Make astonishing fractal art.
+Change the settings for unique shapes and save your favorite pictures.

 ## Screenshot